faetea/ember-auth-api/README.md

 1.  fixed update action for users!
 1.  tested update and delete on collections_controller with curl

-1.  useful generator `rails g paperclip Model Attachment`, creates migration
+1.  useful generator `rails generate paperclip user avatar`, creates migration
 1. Ember is passing in data, I'm following error messages to get image to S3

 ## Paperclip